starknet-io/SNIPs/SNIPS/snip-x.md

 Transfers `amount` tokens from the caller to the `recipient`, emitting a `Transfer` event.

+This method **MUST** revert if the caller has insufficient balance.
+This method **MUST** return true.
+This allows integrators to ignore the returned boolean, but keeps the implementation compatible with existing SNIP-2 integrations.

 #### fn balanceOf(self: @TStorage, account: ContractAddress) -> u256;

 Checks the balance of the given `account`.
 The `balanceOf` result **MUST NOT** change for a sender without a transfer, i.e. this specification explicitly disallows rebasing tokens.

+The value returned by `balanceOf` result **MUST** have a zero high component, i.e. be less than `2**128`.
+This allows integrators to ignore the second limb, but keeps the implementation compatible with existing SNIP-2 integrations.

 ### Events